EnvironmentalCareer.com

 Toucan Ridge Ecology and Education Society Middlesex, Belize

-Open Period: Open on a rolling basis.
-Hours per week: 35 – 40 Location: Toucan Ridge Ecology and Education Society, Stann Creek, Belize Experience required: none Description: Internships are held at the T.R.E.E.S Hosting Center, a research and education center in the Maya Mountains of Belize.
+Location: Toucan Ridge Ecology and Education Society Open Period: Open on a rolling basis Duration: Sessions may be 2 to 5 weeks, with 4 weeks recommended for maximum learning Hours per Week: 35 – 40 Cost: $334USD/Week Description: Internships are held at the T.R.E.E.S Hosting Center, a research and education center in the Maya Mountains of Belize.
 The center is operated by the Toucan Ridge Ecology and Education Society (T.R.E.E.S), a small grassroots not-for-profit organization whose mandate is to conserve Belize’s natural and cultural heritage through education, conservation, and research.
 One way in which we meet our mandate is through hosting interns.
 By training international and local Belizean students in environmental and wildlife management, field research techniques and data collection protocols, knowledge on the biodiversity of Belizean fauna and flora will be gained.
-This knowledge will then be compiled into peer-reviewed publications, Belizean government reports and regulations, field...
+This knowledge...

 Toucan Ridge Ecology and Education Society